 When it comes to visiting paradise, we’re sure nothing but excitement comes to mind!
-However, there are a few things you should know before you put your swim trunks and aloha shirts on.
-Here are some ideal Hawai‘i traditions from the locals themselves.
-First off, our greeting.
-Don’t be frightened, the Hawaiian culture is built on “aloha” which means the common greeting is a kiss on the cheek!
-Another thing to remember is whenever you visit someone else’s home, be sure to remove your shoes or slippahz!
+However, there are a few things you should know before you put on your swim trunks and aloha shirts.
+Here are some Hawai‘i traditions from the locals themselves.

-When in Hawaii, you will be able to immerse yourself in the lifestyle of the islanders.
-These tips will help you better navigate around the islands and remember to listen to the locals about what to do and where to go – they know best!
+When in Hawai‘i, you will be able to immerse yourself in the lifestyle of the islanders.
+These tips will help you better navigate the islands and remember to listen to the locals about what to do and where to go — they know best!

 Subscribe & Save

 Join To Receive 20% OFF Your First Order*